pedrolino-reyes/tribia-ts-assessment/README.md

 # Testing "The Internet"!

+## Notes to assessors:

+There is a feature branch in this repo that demonstrates how we could use page object models for our tests.
+Using page objects isn't always the best way to go about things, but they can be very useful depending on what it is you want to do in your tests.
+If different tests have to take the same path through the application, then defining page objects can make writing and maintaining tests a bit more straightforward.

+Of course, for this very basic single test, they don't add much value, they just add another layer of indirection.
+I prefer not to implement page objects until their benefit is clear - otherwise, a simpler codebase is arguably preferable.

+The page object code is available in the `feature/page-object-model` branch.

+## Introduction

-A basic Playwright and Typescript repo to demonstrate how we can write end to end tests for the basic website hosted at [http://the-internet.herokuapp.com/](http://the-internet.herokuapp.com/).
+This is a basic Playwright and Typescript repo to demonstrate how we can write end to end tests for the sample website hosted at [http://the-internet.herokuapp.com/](http://the-internet.herokuapp.com/).

 ## Getting set up